QualiSystems/devguide_source/_posts/2016-06-27-customizing-driver-commands.md

 ### Optional parameters and default values

 For each of the command parameters, we may want to specify whether that parameter is mandatory for the user to supply, and whether there should be a default value in case the user didn't enter any value.

+In the following example, we will make the first parameter mandatory by setting the Mandatory attribute to True.
+Users will be required to enter a value for parameters before being able to run the command.
+The second parameter is optional but now has a default value which we will set using the DefaultValue attribute:

 {% highlight xml %}
 <Driver Description="Describe the purpose of your CloudShell shell" MainClass="driver.CustomizationExampleDriver" Name="CustomizationExampleDriver" Version="1.0.0">